Cilvyahg/FED_wtrack/javascript/loops/loops.md

 for .. of loops through values for ...in loops through properties

+for...of - Use to loop over strings and arrays. for...in - Use to loop over objects.

 ## forEach

 The forEach method is also used to loop through arrays, but it uses a function differently than the classic "for loop".